librats/librats/README.md

 ### **Discovery & Networking**
 - **DHT Discovery**: peer discovery over a Kademlia DHT, fully compatible with the **BitTorrent Mainline DHT** — the largest distributed hash table in the world, with **millions of active nodes** (IPv4 + IPv6 / BEP 32)
 - **mDNS Discovery**: automatic local-network peer discovery with service advertisement
-- **IPv4/IPv6 Dual Stack**: bind dual-stack by default; full support for modern internet protocols
+- **IPv4/IPv6 Dual Stack**: binds dual-stack by default, so a single node accepts both IPv4 and IPv6 peers
 - **Peer Exchange (PEX)**: peers gossip known addresses to grow the mesh
 - **Automatic Reconnection**: re-dials dropped peers with exponential backoff; targets persist to disk when a `data_dir` is set
 - **Network-change awareness**: an optional monitor detects interface/route changes and notifies subsystems so they can re-announce and renew port mappings